-Protecting their family from the high cost of funeral expenses, mortgage payments, and other general bills are all important factors to consider when thinking about purchasing this type of financial protection.
+Protecting their family from the high cost of funeral expenses, mortgage payments, and other general bills is an important factor to consider when considering purchasing this type of financial protection.

 While having Parkinson’s Disease does not necessarily mean the person’s life will be shorter, it does drive home the point of how fragile and unpredictable life can be for anyone.

-Even though those who have Parkinson’s Disease have the ability to apply for and be approved for a life insurance policy, it is very likely they will pay a higher premium payment than those policy seekers who are in perfect health.
+Even though those who have Parkinson’s Disease can apply for and be approved for a life insurance policy, they will likely pay a higher premium payment than those policy seekers who are in perfect health.

-The increase in monthly payments these individuals will see is very much dependent on the insurance provider in which they choose, the amount of benefit they apply for, how long they wish to have the policy cover their family, and the severity of their condition overall.
+The increase in monthly payments these individuals will see depends on the insurance provider they choose, the amount of benefit they apply for, how long they wish to have the policy cover their family, and the severity of their condition overall.

 How Parkinson’s Disease Can Effect Someone’s Lifestyle